 The term "sectioning" really describes the process by which an individual is assessed under the Mental Health Act to determine whether s/he does indeed need to be compulsorily detained in hospital.
 The term comes from the different sections of the Act itself which apply to different situations.
 For example Section 2 of the Act allows for the individual to be detained for up to 28 days for assessment, whereas Section 3 allows for the individual to be detained for up to 6 months for treatment.

-- In December 2018 a much anticipated independent review of the Mental Health Act in England & Wales was published.
+- In January 2021 a much anticipated independent review of the Mental Health Act in England & Wales was published.
 Click here for details.
-The Government has already committed itself to implementing a couple of the proposals, and will no doubt respond to the other proposals in due course.

 - Click here for the Code of Practice (England)